 Chablis is also a good pairing with poultry.
 The neutral profile of the wine makes it a good pairing for different poultry dishes, especially chicken.

 Try Chablis with:

 Chablis works well with spicy food, if it is not too spicy.
-Chablis is a great pairing with Thai food.
-The lemon aromas in the wine will match the typical armoas of lemon grass in the Thai cuisine.
+It is also a great pairing with Thai food.
+The lemon aromas in the wine will match the typical aromas of lemongrass in the Thai cuisine.
 Chablis also pairs well with mildly spicy Indian food.

 Tips!
 To learn more about wine pairing for vegetarian dishes, we recommend our wine guide for vegetarian food.

 Chablis is a fantastic cheese wine.
 This crisp, mineral wine pairs well with many different types of cheeses.
 It is especially great with soft and creamy cheeses like Brie, Camembert and goat cheese.